communitybridge/easycla/README.md

 This repository contains both the backend and front-end UI for supporting and managing the application.

 This platform supports both GitHub and Gerrit source code repositories.
-Additional information can be found in the [Getting Started Guide](getting-started/).
+Additional information can be found in the [EasyCLA documentation](https://docs.linuxfoundation.org/lfx/easycla).

 ## Announcements

-- 06/10/2020 - We will be replacing code references from whitelist to Approval List in the coming sprints.
-This includes package names, code comments, swagger specifications, API endpoints, variable names and UI components.
+- 06/10/2020 - We have replaced code references from whitelist to Approved List.
+This includes package names, code comments, swagger specifications, API endpoints, variable names, and UI components.

 ## Third-party Services